ristovskiv/vlatko_dawanda/README.md

   'Bitcoin' => 0.0047
 })

+# If you wish you can configure your own Bank class where you can inherit from VlatkoDawanda::Bank and then override the parsing methods (look into the Bank class).

+class DeutscheBank < VlatkoDawanda::Bank

+  def parse_currencies(base_currency, currencies)
+    # your own implementation
+  end
+end

+# But be carefull the Currency initialize expects hash as an orgument

+# You can then make the default Bank to be your class

+Money.default_bank = DeutscheBank.new

 # Instantiate money objects (If you haven't configure a currency you can't instantiate a Money object with that currency):

 fifty_eur = Money.new(50, 'EUR')